dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 -   The function concludes by returning the newly created message, wrapped in a `Result.Ok`.
 If any errors occurred during the process, the function would return a string error message.

-This function thus facilitates the creation of new messages within our canister, providing each with a unique identifier and timestamp."
+This function thus facilitates the creation of new messages within our canister, providing each with a unique identifier and timestamp.

 ### 2.9 Developing the Update Message Function
 Our next step is to create a function that allows us to update an existing message.
 Insert the following code into your `index.ts` file below the `addMessage` function: